 Plant autumn blooming Chrysanthemums.
-Drop by and choose from purples, butterscotch, rust, maroon, yellow, white, red, and gold.
+Drop by and choose from purples, butterscotch, rust, maroon, yellow, white, red, gold and more.
 Mums are excellent in containers and planted ‘en masse’ in the flowerbed.
 Don’t forget to decorate your front entry with cornstalks, pumpkins, gourds and colorful chrysanthemums.
 Continue the harvest theme indoors with bowls heaped with mini pumpkins, gourds, colorful Indian corn and more.

-Plant bulbs in the fall for spring flowers.
+Plant bulbs in the Fall for spring flowers.
 Plant ranunculus and anemones as soon as you can get them in the ground.
 The same applies for Bearded Iris.
 Other bulbs like tulips and hyacinth need six weeks of chilling in the refrigerator before planting.
-Plant them in November.
-Plant holiday favorites now.
-Plant hollies and other berry producing shrubs for winter decoration indoors and out.
-Try pomegranates and persimmons for ornamental and edible fruit.
+Plant them in November but buy them in September because we always sell out!

 Hydra Blue is an acidifier for lowering the pH of soils.
 It is used extensively to turn Hydrangeas blue.
-Dig some into the soil around your hydrangeas this fall for a “bluer” spring.
+Dig some into the soil around your hydrangeas this Fall for a “bluer” Spring.

 Feed your lawn monthly.
 In October begin applying Masters’ Fall & Winter Feed.
 It’s a critical time to nourish the lawn and keep it green and healthy through the fall and winter.
-If the lawn’s not green by Thanksgiving it will be hard to “green up” before the warmer temperatures of spring.
+If the lawn’s not green by Thanksgiving it will be hard to “green it up” before the warmer temperatures of Spring.

+Feed roses now.
+They can take up food for two months before leaf drop.
 With a bit of care and concern shown to your roses now, you will be able to enjoy their beauty long after most flowers have stopped blooming.
 Autumn roses are something special.
 Their colors seem to deepen and reflect the changes of the season.
 Water on a rising temperature.
 As the temperatures cool cut back on frequency but not the quantity of water applied.
 Remove any fallen foliage to protect your roses from diseases.
-Feed roses now.
-They can take up food for two months before leaf drop.

-Cut back ivy and zonal geraniums early September while they still have warm weather to fill out and create a protective canopy before frost hits.
+Cut back ivy and geraniums early September while they still have warm weather to fill out and create a protective canopy before frost hits.